divijg19/Zinnia/README.md

 	bunx biome check .
 	bunx biome format .
 	```
+- Testing notes (where to add tests)

+- Tests are organized per area to reuse package-level configs:
+	- `npm run test` runs the full test matrix under Vitest (root `tests/` plus package-local tests).
+	- Tests are consolidated under the repository `tests/` directory; package-local tests that require specialized setup remain in `leetcode/test`.
+	- If you need to run a single package's tests, use the package `test` script which delegates to Vitest with the shared root config.

-- CI runs lint, typecheck, Jest (stats), Vitest (leetcode), and build.
+- CI runs lint, typecheck, tests (Vitest) and build.
 No auto-deploy from CI.

 ### CI/CD Workflows
 - `.github/workflows/ci.yml`: Lint, typecheck, test, build (push/PR).
 Concurrency-cancel enabled.